FirebaseGoodies/firebase-admin-ui/README.md

 1. User sign in with available sign-in provider (user will not be able to load any data at this point)
 1. Go to firebase authentication console page, copy user uid.
-1. Go to firebase database console page, create a new root property called `admin`, then add a new record to it, with user uid as the key, `true` as its value.
+1. Go to firebase database console page, create a new root property called `admin`, then add a new record to it, with user uid as the key, user email (or any other non-null value) as its value.
 1. That's it, happy coding and building.